 The Feature Style section allows you to modify the drawing style of the selected feature.
 Selecting the Use Default Style for Selected Feature Type option will cause the currently configured style for the Feature Type from the Area, Line, or Point Styles tab of the Configuration dialog to be used when rendering the feature.
 Alternatively, you can choose the Specify Style to Use When Rendering Feature option and select how you want this feature drawn, independent of the selected Feature Type.

 The Feature Attributes selection allows you to edit the attributes that are associated with this feature.
 The Add File Link(s)... button in this section allows you to easily add attributes that point to files somewhere on disk without having to manually type in the file name.
 These file links can later be followed from the Feature Information dialog displayed with the Feature Info tool.
-The Add Time Stamp button allows you to easily add a TIMESTAMP attribute with a value set to the current system time.

 When more than one area, line, and/or point feature is selected, there is an option on the right-click popup menu allowing you to edit the selected features.
 Selecting that option displays a dialog dialog which allows you to modify the Name, Feature Type, Feature Layer, and Drawing Style, and Attributes for the selected features.